EmmaWolfgram/cse15l-lab-reports/lab5-report.md

    However when I then run the repo that is successful, as in has no errors I do not get the correct output: ![Image](failing grade script.png)

-   From looking at the junit output text file I feel like that is why this is not working however, I do not know how to go about fixing it.
+   From looking at the JUnit output text file I feel like that is why this is not working however, I do not know how to go about fixing it.
    ![Image](working code output.png) ![Image](failing code output.png)

-   From the first image, I can see how the script is getting the numbers to produce the grade correctly, however with the passing repo, it does not show failures and tests ran so there isn't two numbers to grab and show the score.
-I have an idea to write some code that finds if the output says "OK" in it somewhere because I believe that is produced every time successful code is ran, however, I do not really know how to go about this without causing the current code to break and stop producing the correct output for the repo that has failures.
+   From the first image, I can see how the script is getting the numbers to produce the grade correctly, however with the passing repo, it does not show failures and tests ran so there aren't two numbers to grab and show the score.
+I have an idea to write some code that finds if the output says "OK" in it somewhere because I believe that is produced every time successful code is run, however, I do not really know how to go about this without causing the current code to break and stop producing the correct output for the repo that has failures.
 Thank you for any advice!

 3. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)